A Supplier's Guide to working with the Council

 Environmental and Social

 The Council is committed to promoting delivery Social Value through its supply chain to support the community.
 Social Value in this context means; skills training, apprenticeship opportunities and graduate programmes, community support, improved environmental outcomes and generating benefits to the local economy.
-To assist with this, Environmental and Social Value will be included in any evaluation criteria where the 'Most Economically Advantageous Tender' (MEAT) model is used.
+To assist with this, Environmental and Social Value will be included in any evaluation criteria where the 'Most Advantageous Tender' (MAT) model is used.
 The Council will be looking to see where potential suppliers are actively contributing to solutions that offer a measurable impact on the environment and community.
 Where relevant, the evaluation criteria will link directly to these aims and cover areas such as:

 - Environmental: single use plastic, carbon emissions, recycling, alternative fuels and power